william-ma/cybersecurity-portfolio/google-cybersecurity-certificate/security-incident-report.md

 ## Section 1: Identify the network protocol involved in the incident

-From analyzing the tcpdump logs, the main network protocol involved in the incident is DNS.
+From analyzing the tcpdump logs, the main network protocol involved in the incident is HTTP.
-DNS is responsible for translating domain names into IP addresses.
+HTTP is the protocol used for interacting with websites.
-We can see from the network logs that the client makes a DNS request to an unrecognized domain (greatrecipesforme.com) which returns an unrecognized IP address (192.0.2.17).
+We can see from the network logs that the client makes a HTTP GET request for yummyrecipesforme.com, which is when the malware would be downloaded and executed.
+Then another HTTP GET request is made to the unrecognized domain, greatrecipesforme.com.

 ## Section 2: Document the incident